ian-flores/personal-website/src/data/hero/index.md

 ---
 category: 'hero section'
-title: 'Data Scientist'
+title: 'Solutions Engineer'
-subtitle: 'Data Science | Education | Infrastructure'
+subtitle: 'Data Science | Data Infrastructure | Education'
-content: "I am a data scientist specialized in R, Python and JavaScript with experience working in consulting within the pharmaceutical industry, government agencies, NGO's and educational institutions in Puerto Rico, the United States, Canada and the United Kingdom.
-As part of my experience I have deployed cloud solutions in AWS, developed Machine Learning models with TensorFlow, and implemented web applications in React and Shiny.
-I hold a Master's of Data Science from the University of British Columbia and a Bachelor's in Integrative Biology from the University of Puerto Rico.
-I am also only one of two RStudio Certified Instructors in the Caribbean."
+content: "Ian is a data person with a background in Data Science and DevOps.
+He has experience consulting within the pharmaceutical industry, government sector, NGOs and educational institutions in the United States, Canada, the United Kingdom and Puerto Rico.
+As part of his academic background he holds a Master’s degree in Data Science from the University of British Columbia.
+Outside of work, he enjoys free diving in the Atlantic Ocean, exploring tropical rainforests in Puerto Rico and cooking spicy food.
+"
 linkTo: '/resume/'
 linkText: 'View My Profile'
 ---